-This method assumes that Management and Security Server is set up to use your IIS web server (Windows only).
+This method assumes that Management and Security Server is set up to use Microsoft IIS web server (Windows only).

 If you installed using the automated installer and integrated with IIS during installation, setup is complete.
-If you used an alternative installation method, see the Management and Security Server Installation Guide for more information.
+If you used an alternative installation method, see the MSS Installation Guide for more information.